Compliance is a key to environmental and

-This Web site offers insights into DEP’s compliance and
+This website offers insights into DEP’s compliance and

-enforcement philosophy as we answer those questions and
+enforcement philosophy as we answer those questions, and

-summarizes some of the laws and rules that apply, the types of
+it summarizes some of the laws and rules that apply, the types of

 programs and actions we make use of, and the results of what we